12. SLRU cache statistics

 What it shows:

-• Blocks read from each SLRU cache
+- Blocks read into each SLRU cache from disk

-• Breakdown by cache type
+- Breakdown by cache type

 SLRU blocks written